-3.18 Economically, Sefton is an integral part of the Liverpool City Region.
+2.18 Economically, Sefton is an integral part of the Liverpool City Region.
 Two out of every five of Sefton's working population commute outside the Borough, many of these to Liverpool and elsewhere within the City Region.
 This is particularly the case for the towns in central Sefton - Crosby, Formby and Maghull.
-However, some 70% of working residents in Southport also work there, making it a relatively selfcontained labour market.
+However, some 70% of working residents in Southport also work there, making it a relatively self-contained labour market.

-Figure 3.1 Diagram of commuter flows both into and out of Sefton
+Figure 2.2 Key commuter flows into and out of Sefton

-- 3.19 Sefton has an industrial heritage in the south of the Borough, but it now accounts for only about 7% of employment and is mainly low value-added, with a small dynamic sector in advanced technologies and products.
+- 2.19 Sefton has an industrial heritage in the south of the Borough, but it now accounts for only about 7% of employment and is mainly low value-added, with a small dynamic sector in advanced technologies and products.
 There is a limited amount of employment land in north Sefton.
-Sefton's employment land supply is, by some way, the smallest of any greater Merseyside [which includes Halton] local authority area. - 3.20 Sefton has high skill levels and a low rate of deprivation when compared to the other local authority areas of Merseyside (although areas of deprivation in Bootle and Seaforth and in Southport place them in the most deprived 20% of neighbourhoods1 in the country see figure 3.2 below).
+Sefton's employment land supply is, by some way, the smallest of any local authority area in the Liverpool City Region. - 2.20 Sefton has high skill levels and a low rate of deprivation when compared to the other local authority areas in the City region (although areas of deprivation in Bootle and Seaforth and in Southport place them in the most deprived 20% of neighbourhoods in the country see figure 2.3 below).
 Unemployment rose sharply at the onset of recession in 2009, remained high for four years, and is now dropping slowly in line with the UK's cautious economic recovery.
 The proportion of working age people in Sefton not in work (Labour Force Survey) has fallen from a peak of 9.6% in June 2011 to 8.4% in June 2014.
 The unemployment rate in Sefton remains lower than those of the adjoining boroughs of Liverpool and Knowsley (12.8% and 9.7% respectively) although there are parts of Sefton, such as Bootle, where rates remain twice the national average.